 Investing in communities where our employees and customers live and work.
 United is committed to investing in the communities where its employees and customers live and work.
-For example, in 2018, the Company awarded a total of \$8 million in grants to nine different organizations designed to address critical needs identified by local leadership in each of the Company's hub market communities of Chicago, Denver, Houston, Los Angeles, San Francisco, Newark/New York and Washington, D.C.
-These grants will support job training and workforce development, target food insecurity, provide nutrition education, support affordable housing and immigration services, among other initiatives.
-Additionally, United employee-volunteers supported projects both in their local communities as well as projects on a global scale, including assembling more than 300,000 meal kits to be distributed to more than 10 countries around the world in partnership with Rise Against Hunger.
-In 2018, 5,416 United employees contributed more than 66,467 volunteer service hours to Company-sponsored community outreach projects and to organizations of their choice.
+In 2019, United launched "Miles on a Mission," a first-of-its-kind crowdsourcing platform through which eligible non-profit organizations and charities can raise miles for their organizations' travel needs and customers can donate miles.
+In 2019, United customers donated more than 13 million miles and United donated an additional 3.4 million miles, totaling over 16 million miles, to the Miles on a Mission program.
+Additionally, United employee-volunteers supported projects both in their local communities as well as projects on a global scale.
+Since 2017, United employees have assembled more than one million meal kits to be distributed to more than 10 countries around the world in partnership with Rise Against Hunger.
+In 2019, United employees contributed more than 107,000 volunteer service hours to Company-sponsored community outreach projects and to other organizations of their choice.

 Lifting up communities impacted by disaster.
 United is committed to supporting communities impacted by disaster.
-Since 2013, United, its employees and customers have raised nearly \$9 million and shipped more than one million pounds of relief supplies to impacted areas.
-In 2018, United hosted online disaster relief campaigns for those impacted by Super Typhoon Yutu, Hurricane Michael, Hurricane Florence, Typhoon Mangkhut, wildfires in California and flooding in western Japan.
-In addition, in January 2019, United donated \$1.6 million to Feeding America and regional foodbanks in support of families who needed assistance due to loss of income resulting from the federal government shutdown.
+Since 2013, United, its employees and customers have raised nearly \$10 million and shipped more than one million pounds of relief supplies to impacted areas.
+In 2019, United donated \$1.6 million to Feeding America and regional foodbanks in support of families who needed assistance due to loss of income resulting from the federal government shutdown.
+The Company also made \$165,000 in direct donations to funds providing assistance to those impacted by the California wildfires and worked with the American Red Cross to provide approximately 5,000 blankets to shelters across the state of California.
+In January 2020, the Company donated \$250,000 toward the Ellen DeGeneres Show's campaign to raise \$5 million to aid in relief efforts for the Australian wildfires and matched \$50,000 in donations to the Australian Wildfire Relief Fund created by GlobalGiving's Disaster Recovery Network.

 Breaking down barriers and promoting inclusion.
-At United, we strive to create a true sense of human connection to demonstrate how we lead with heart and how we value every individual's unique needs.
-In 2017, United announced a new global partnership with Special Olympics.
-The Company shares Special Olympics' mission of creating a world where all are included and given the chance to participate.
-In 2018, United began to incorporate inclusivity scenarios informed by Special Olympics in company-wide core4 training provided to 60,000 employees.
-United is continuing this work with Special Olympics by developing custom training modules for United employees focused on being inclusive to all, especially those with intellectual disabilities.
-United employees welcomed athletes from across the nation competing in the 2018
+At United, we strive to create a true sense of human connection to demonstrate how we lead with heart and value every individual's unique needs.
+United has a global partnership with Special Olympics and shares Special Olympics' mission of creating a world where all are included and given the chance to participate.
+Since 2017, United employees have spent more than 12,000 hours volunteering with Special Olympics.